grinnellm/RebuildHG/README.md

 # RebuildHG
- Data and figures to support the Haida Gwaii rebuilding document
+ Data and figures to support the Haida Gwaii Pacific Herring rebuilding document.